Поиск по творчеству и критике

 Входимость: 101. Размер: 116кб.

-Часть текста: first part of the time, and looked on with dismay from a distance.
+Часть текста: HAD PASSED.
+Now that it is all over and I am writing a record of it, we know all about it; but at the time we knew nothing, and it was natural that many things should seem strange to us: Stepan Trofimovitch and I, anyway, shut ourselves up for the first part of the time, and looked on with dismay from a distance.
 I did, indeed, go about here and there, and, as before, brought him various items of news, without which he could not exist.
 I need hardly say that there were rumours of the most varied kind going about the town in regard to the blow that Stavrogin had received, Lizaveta Nikolaevna's fainting fit, and all that happened on that Sunday.
 But what we wondered was, through whom the story had got about so quickly and so accurately.
 Not one of the persons present had any need to give away the secret of what had happened, or interest to serve by doing so.
 The servants had not been present.
 Lebyadkinwas the only one who might have chattered, not so much from spite, for he had gone out in great alarm (and fear of an enemy destroys spite against him), but simply from incontinence of speech-But Lebyadkin and his sister had disappeared next day, and nothing could be heard of them.
 There was no trace of them at Filipov's house, they had moved, no one knew where, and seemed to have vanished.
 Shatov, of whom I wanted to inquire about Marya Timofyevna, would not open his door, and I believe sat locked up in his room for the whole of those eight days, even discontinuing his work in the town.
 He would not see me.
 I went to see him on Tuesday and knocked at his door.
 I got no answer, but being convinced by unmistakable evidence that he was at home, I knocked a second time.
 Then, jumping up, apparently from his bed, he strode to the door and shouted at the top of his voice: “Shatov is not at home!”
-With that I went...
+With that I went away.
+Stepan Trofimovitch and I,...

 2. Dostoevsky.
 The Possessed (English. Бесы).
 Part II.
 Chapter VI.
 Pyotr Stepanovitch is busy